 Fill your fuel tank with unleaded gas with an octane rating of 87 or higher.
 You can find this information on the label on the gas station’s fuel pump.

 87 octane is commonly known as regular gas.
 Make sure your gas contains no more than 10% ethanol content.

 Now that you have confirmed you have fuel in the gas tank, you need to figure out if you have bad gas that degraded and broke down becoming less effective.

 If you are unable to use your fuel within 30 days, add a fuel additive to stabilize your gas.
-I like a product called Sea Foam that can be purchased on Amazon or your local automotive store.
+I like a product called Sea Foam that can be purchased online or at your local automotive store.

 Much of today’s fuel contains ethanol which is an environmentally friendly corn-based product.
 While gas with ethanol is okay to run in your vehicle, it is not good for your lawn mower engine.

 This is why small engine manufacturers recommend using fuels with no more than a 10% ethanol level.
 A lower level of ethanol content or fuel without ethanol is best for the longevity of your fuel system.

 Drain your fuel tank and fill it with fresh gas.
 Add Sea Foam fuel treatment to your gas.
 Sea Foam acts as a fuel system cleaner and stabilizer.

 An air filter prevents lawn mower engine damage by preventing dirt and debris from entering the engine intake.
 While the air filter acts as the first line of defense to protect the engine, if it becomes plugged, it can hurt the engine.

 When the engine isn’t able to get clean air because the filter is plugged, it will search for air wherever it can find it.
 This may cause your engine to overheat and pull air and oil out of the crankcase.